-Everything we do is driven by a team of up to 13 elected Councillors, 3 members of staff and many volunteers.
-Three councillors decided not to re-stand for election.
-I'd like to take this opportunity to thank Dean Holden, Isabel Thurston and Finn Middleton for their service.
-After the recent elections we have 10 councillors and therefore 3 vacancies to fill by co-option.
+Everything we do is driven by a team of up to 13 elected Councillors (we currently have 11 Councillors so have 2 vacancies for anyone interested in joining), 3 members of staff and many volunteers.
 On everyone's behalf I'd like to thank our councillors for their service and dedication to our community.
-I'd particularly like to highlight the work of our Clerk, Alison Crabb and our Assistant Clerks, Nina McMaster and Sarah Jolley.
-These are challenging roles particularly given the ambition of this council and I'd like to thank them for their fortitude and commitment.
+I'd particularly like to highlight the work of our Clerk, Alison Crabb and our Assistant Clerks, Nina McMaster, Sarah Jolley (who left us in October to move to Australia) and Gemma Hindson who joined us to replace Sarah.
+These are challenging roles particularly given the ambition of this Council and I'd like to thank them for their fortitude and commitment.
 Without them we would not have been able achieve as much as we have.